-One solution is the development of alternative water supplies - such as surface water from the St. Johns River and Taylor Creek Reservoir in east Orange County - to meet future drinking water demands.
+One solution is the development of alternative water supplies to meet future drinking water demands.
 In addition, OUC is focusing on reclaimed water, highly treated wastewater safe for human contact, to supply anticipated landscape and lawn irrigation needs.

-Through regional partnerships with the City of Orlando and other Central Florida water utilities, OUC is actively developing these alternative water sources and plans to have them online by 2013.
+Through regional partnerships with the City of Orlando and other Central Florida water utilities, OUC is actively developing these alternative water sources.

 We also want to highlight the value of water conservation through customer education.
-There are easy steps you and your family can take in your own home or business to lower your monthly utility bill while actively helping to preserve our water supply.
+There are easy steps you and your family can take in your own home or business to lower your monthly utility bill while helping to preserve our water supply.

 By following these simple water conservation tips, you can save thousands of gallons of water each year: